ravine13/Registry/README.md

 ## Registry

-# Prerequisites
+# Pre-requisites
 Ensure you have the following installed:

-JDK 8 (for SOAP API compatibility)
+JDK 8 (for SOAP API compatibility),
-Apache Maven (for building the project)
+Apache Maven (for building the project),
-Apache Tomcat (or another servlet container)
+Apache Tomcat (or another servlet container),
-MySQL Database (for data storage)
+MySQL Database (for data storage).

-Database Setup
+## Database Setup
 Create a MySQL database named contacts_db (or any preferred name).

 # Run the following SQL script to create the contacts table: